You Only Gaussian Once: Controllable 3D Gaussian Splatting for Ultra-Densely Sampled Scenes: Experiments

 \subsection{Reliability of the Qalign Metric}

-As evidenced in Fig \ref{fig:qalign}, Qalign \cite{wu2023qalign} demonstrates extremely strong correlation with PSNR (r=0.95, p < 0.001) and SSIM (r=0.94, p < 0.001), while exhibiting strong negative correlation with LPIPS (r=-0.95, p < 0.001), indicating high consistency with established perceptual metrics. validating its use as the primary evaluator for the Roaming Test Set where ground truth is inaccessible.
+As evidenced in Fig \ref{fig:qalign}, Qalign \cite{wu2023qalign} demonstrates extremely strong correlation with PSNR ($r=0.95, p < 0.001$) and SSIM ($r=0.94, p < 0.001$), while exhibiting strong negative correlation with LPIPS ($r=-0.95, p < 0.001$), indicating high consistency with established perceptual metrics. validating its use as the primary evaluator for the Roaming Test Set where ground truth is inaccessible.